ApisTox: a new benchmark dataset for the classification of small molecules toxicity on honey bees: Methods

 After gathering three preprocessed datasets, we merge them.
 Firstly, we concatenate all rows and drop obvious duplicates, i.e. compounds with the same CAS, SMILES and label.

-We ensure that the dataset consists of only distinct molecules.
-All SMILES are canonicalized using RDKit 2023.9.5 \cite{RDKit}, and this way we also make sure that all SMILES strings are valid and processable by this software.
+However, since SMILES strings are not unequivocal, this does not yet fully ensure lack of structural duplicates among molecules.
+Thus, we standardize molecules with RDKit and create canonical SMILES, which can be used for more reliable deduplication.

+We perform multi-step canonicalization and sanitization based on input SMILES, using RDKit 2023.9.5 \cite{RDKit}.
+This way, we make sure that all SMILES strings are valid and processable by this software, and all molecules conform to basic sanity checks like proper valence, all bonds are represented in a unified way etc. This is done with \texttt{MolFromSmiles} function, which calls a whole sanitization pipeline underneath \cite{RDKit_sanitization}, and with \texttt{MolToSmiles} function, which generates canonical SMILES.
+This pipeline includes: \begin{itemize} \item valence cleanup, handling non-standard valence states \item kekulization \item determining aromaticity of bonds and atoms \item calculation of bond conjugation and atom hybridization states \item chirality cleanup, removing chiral tags from atoms that are not sp3 hybridized \item adjusting hydrogens, leaving only necessary explicit ones (e.g. for heteroatoms in aromatic rings) \end{itemize}

+Those steps are common for most molecular standardization workflows \cite{standardization_1,standardization_2,standardization_3}.
+We perform quite conservative set of operations, to allow end users to use their own more aggressive transformations or filtering if desired.
+In particular, following EPA guidelines for pesticide QSAR (created in conjunction with NAFTA Technical Working Group on Pesticides) \cite{EPA_QSAR_guidelines}, we do not remove salts, inorganics, mixtures, or metal-containing compounds.
+This is particularly relevant for toxicity studies of organic salts \cite{standardization_pesticides}.
+Most standardization workflows focus solely on medicinal chemistry, where such molecules are commonly removed, but this would get rid of much important information prevalent in agrochemistry.
+For example, Mancozeb and Maneb are treated as independent pesticides in regulatory issues \cite{mancozeb_maneb}, while they only differ in the complexation with metal ions (Mancozeb is complexed with manganese and zinc ions, Maneb is complexed only with manganese ions).

+Such standardization ensures that all agrochemicals in ApisTox are processable by RDKit, which is the most commonly used open source chemoinformatics tool in Python, and also integrates with e.g. KNIME.
+Resulting SMILES strings are canonical, and can be used to perform further deduplication.
 We then drop all duplicates, first using SMILES, and then using CAS.
 When removing duplicates, we keep rows from datasets in the order of preference: PPDB, BPDB, ECOTOX.
 This was motivated by the fact that PPDB and BPDB are additionally manually verified, and therefore can have slightly higher quality.